-*PLEASE NOTE: Although we make every effort to ensure elective courses are currently offered; it is the responsibility of each student to check the Cornell University Class Roster to confirm course availability in any given academic year.
+*PLEASE NOTE: Although we make every effort to ensure elective courses are currently offered and offered for at least three credits unless otherwise noted; it is the responsibility of each student to check the Cornell University Class Roster to confirm course availability and credits in any given academic year.
 Check back each semester for changes.

 Ethical and Epistemic Perspectives

 These courses relate to the relationship between ethics and ways of knowing in different food system cultures and how cultures shape food systems.

 - AEM 3385: Social Entrepreneurship Practicum: Anabel's Grocery

 - AIIS/AMST/NTRES 3330: Ways of Knowing: Indigenous and Local Ecological Knowledge

 - AMST 4030/ASRC 4330: Race and Social Entrepreneurship: Food Justice + Urban Reform